Skip navigation

 2. When informal discussions lead to the development of a formal change proposal, such discussion should involve all staff likely to be directly affected as soon as practicable.

 3. The formal change process will not apply where all staff in a work area who are directly affected by a change proposal have been involved in consideration of the change and those staff members agree with the proposed change, or where there is no significant impacts on staff (such as a change in reporting arrangements).
-The University will notify the relevant union where significant change affect a work area.
+The University will notify the relevant union where significant change affects a work area.

 Formal change proposal

-• the extent and nature of the change proposed;
+1. the extent and nature of the change proposed;

-• timeframe for change; and
+5. timeframe for the proposed change; and

-• relevant documents which have led to the change; and
+6. relevant documents which have led to the change; and

-• wherever possible, a range of options for affected staff and the relevant union(s) to consider.
+7. wherever possible, a range of options for affected staff and the relevant union(s) to consider.

 1. Directly affected staff and relevant union(s) will be provided with opportunity to be actively involved in the examination of the change proposal.
-This may include opportunity to:
+This may include the opportunity for staff who are likely to be directly affected by the proposed change and the relevant union(s) to:

-• hold a meeting(s) of employees to discuss and examine the change proposal and develop responses;
+1. hold a meeting(s) of employees to discuss and examine the change proposal and develop responses;

-• upon request, hold a meeting(s) with the relevant delegate to discuss the proposal
+2. upon request, have a meeting or meetings with the relevant delegate to discuss the change proposal; and

-• provide a response to the change proposal and any further recommendation papers prepared by the University.
+3. provide a response to the change proposal and any further recommendation papers prepared by the University.

 Implementation paper

-1. Following the consultation process defined in clauses 8 to 12 (above), the University will issue an implementation paper.
+1. Following the consultation process defined in clauses 8 to 11 (above), the University will issue an implementation paper.

 2. The implementation paper will include:

-• genuine consideration of matters raised about the major change by the affected staff and staff appointed or union representatives;
+1. genuine consideration of matters raised about the major change by the affected staff and staff appointed or union representatives;

-• any changes recommended and the rationale for such changes, the timeframe for implementation;
+2. any changes recommended and the rationale for such changes, the timeframe for implementation;

-• the identification of surplus and/or new position(s), including a description of changes in functional activities; and
+3. the identification of surplus and/or new position(s), including a description of changes in functional activities; and

-• supporting documentation (such as position descriptions, business plans, and project plans), where relevant.
+4. supporting documentation (such as position descriptions, business plans, and project plans), where relevant.

 1. Directly affected staff members and the relevant union(s) will be issued with a copy of the implementation paper, be consulted over the implementation paper and will have an opportunity to comment on it.